 Disclaimer: This blog post includes affiliate links.

 STRATEGY #1 Email marketing launch

-This, quite possibly, is one of the all-time-popular launch methods.
+This, quite possibly, is one of the all-time-popular course launch strategies.

-Basically, it means a dedicated email marketing funnel which informs people about your launch and makes them want your product.
+Basically, it means a dedicated email marketing funnel that informs people about your launch and makes them want your product.